ncatlab/nlab-content/pages/4/9/6/7/17694/content.md

 |\rho(E)|^2 = \frac{\Gamma/2\pi}{\frac{1}{2}\Gamma^2+(E-E_0)^2}
 $$

 which should be in principle damped all the way to $0$ from some energy $E_{min}$ as the spectrum of any Hamiltonian must be bounded below.
-Plot of the Breit-Wigner curve as seen in spectroscopy is often called Breit-Wigner curve.
+The plot of the Breit-Wigner curve as seen in spectroscopy is often called Breit-Wigner curve.

-Various effects in nature lead to modifed, assymetric and other spectral curves to which the Breit-Wigner is just the crudest approximation.
+Various effects in nature lead to modifed, asymmetric and other spectral curves to which the Breit-Wigner is merely the crudest approximation.

 ## Literature